tasmota/docs/docs/Domoticz.md

 ### Tasmota Configuration
 #### Precompiled Binary
-- Each Tasmota device must have it's own topic, the easiest way is to set topic to `tasmota_%06X` (%06X will be replaced by MAC address).
+- Each Tasmota device must have its own topic, the easiest way is to set topic to `tasmota_%06X` (%06X will be replaced by MAC address).
 See [here](Getting-Started.md) for how to set the topic.
 - Use MQTT or Serial or Web console and execute commands (replace `%topic%` with the device's unique topic)
     1. `cmnd/%topic%/SetOption19` with payload `1` to enable MQTT discovery